alejo8591/django-menu/README.rst

 * Link URL = Value and Flatpage = Value

-In the last in that both have values, immediately takes the value of flatpage.
+In the last in that both have values, immediately takes the value of ``Flatpage``.
 This option is used to include different options to ``Flatpages`` as sample ``Forms``.